 Monitor your internet speed in Ubuntu first.
 Is it inconsistent or too slow only on on your Ubuntu Linux system?

 If you are lucky, it could be fixed by installing propriety drivers in Ubuntu but generally, you will be left fuming, cursing over slow or no Wi-Fi connection.

-In this post I’ll only focus to fix slow WiFi problem in Ubuntu 13.04, Linux Mint and other similar OS.
-This actually consists of several small tricks that you can try to get faster WiFi.
-So lets see how to fix slow WiFi in Ubuntu:
+In this post, I’ll only focus to fix slow Wi-Fi problem in Ubuntu, Linux Mint and potentially other Ubuntu-based distros.
+This actually consists of several small tricks that you can try to get faster Wi-Fi.

-Solution 1: For Slow WiFi in Atheros Wireless Network Adaptors
+Solution 1: For Slow WiFi in Atheros Wireless Network Adapters

 Open a terminal (Ctrl+Alt+T in Ubuntu) and use the following commands one by one: